This is episode thirteen of Git Good, Season Two.

 Linus Torvalds built Git in two thousand five for a specific community.
 The Linux kernel developers.
 A few hundred people, most of whom had met each other at conferences, exchanged PGP keys in person, and built trust through years of public mailing list participation.
 In that world, identity was social.
 You knew who someone was because you had seen their patches, read their arguments, watched them earn credibility over months and years.
 Cryptographic verification existed for the moments that truly mattered, like signing a release tag, but for the daily flow of patches and commits, social trust was enough.

 That was twenty years ago.
-Today, over one hundred million developers use GitHub.
+Today, tens of millions of developers use GitHub.
 The vast majority of them have never met each other.
 They collaborate across continents, across time zones, across organizational boundaries.
 The social trust model that worked for a tight-knit kernel community does not scale to a planet.
 And Git still has not changed.
 It still trusts whatever you type into those two lines.
 It still does not check.

 Here is what a Git commit actually stores about its author.
 Two strings of plain text.
 A name and an email address.
 That is it.
 No cryptographic link to a real identity.
 No token from an identity provider.
 No proof of any kind.
 Just text, stored alongside the code changes, treated with exactly the same level of trust as a comment in a config file.